Rasyidannas/Bash-VIM_Summary/Bash.md

 9. $! - The PID of the last background command.
 10. $- - The current options set for the shell.

+## What is Shell Expensions?

+Shell expansions in Unix-like operating systems refer to a set of processes where the shell (e.g., bash, zsh) interprets and expands specific characters or sequences in a command line before executing the command.
+These expansions allow users to use shortcuts and more powerful constructs in their commands.
+The main types of shell expansions are:

+1. Brace expansion
+2. Tilde expansion
+3. Parameter and variable expansion
+4. Command substitution
+5. Arithmetic expansion
+6. Process substitution
+7. Word splitting
+8. Filename expansion (Globbing)

 > note
 > Bash doesn't support asynchronous programming, but you cna use **Bakground Processes** is running a command in the background by appending an & to the end of the command.
 This allows your script to continue executing subsequent commands without waiting for the background command to finish.